kwasielewska/PerQoDA/README.md

 Dataset Quality Assessment with Permutation Testing Showcased on Network Traffic Datasets [TechRxiv' 22](https://www.techrxiv.org/articles/preprint/Dataset_Quality_Assessment_with_Permutation_Testing_Showcased_on_Network_Traffic_Datasets/20145539)

 ### More info
 We used the Weles tool published at https://github.com/w4k2/weles.
-Data shuffling requires a slight modification of the original code by adding a protocol that supports shuffling methods.
-Contact us if you need help.
+Data shuffling requires a slight modification of the original code by adding a protocol that supports shuffling methods ('python' folder).